jonnyweatherly/aajonusnet/md/QNA/Q&A Of February 12, 2006.md

 Q: It tastes much better with salt.

 A: Tastes much better with salt.
-Well, eat tomatoes with your cheese and it won't taste salty.
+Well, eat tomatoes with your cheese and it will taste salty.
 Okay?
 Do you have a question?
 Okay, do you have a question?
 Do you have a question?
 Do you have a question?
 Do you have a question?
 Okay, we've made one round.

 Q: Now I can announce the...